If you’re looking to buy an ereader right now, it’s almost certain you’ll be looking to buy something from Amazon’s Kindle range.

 Amazon Kindle price and release date

-The new Amazon Kindle was released on April 10, 2019, and you can buy it directly from the retailer now around the world.
-You can also get it from some third-party retailers.
+The latest Amazon Kindle was released in April 2019, and you can buy it directly from the website now as well as a variety of third-party retailers around the world.

 As for the price, it starts at £69.99 / $89.99 / AU$139 for the basic model.
 All versions of this Kindle come with the same amount of storage, but the price difference comes into it because with this cheaper variant you’ll have adverts on the lock screen.

 If you want to avoid all those adverts, you can pay £79.99 / $109.99 (about AU$150) for a model that doesn’t come with them on board.
-It doesn’t seem this is the case in Australia though, instead it seems the company just offers a version without ads.
+That's not the case in Australia though; instead the company just offers a version without ads.

 It’s worth noting this is more expensive than the last-gen Kindle model.
 It’s around $10 or £10 more than the starting price for the last-gen model, but that’s not a major price difference, especially considering that here you are getting a back-lit version for the first time.